MichaelCreel/KiloBuddy/errors.md

 142 - Dangerous command failed or was canceled.
     This means that the command run was declined by the user or that the command failed when it was run.

+143 - Invalid API timeout in file.
+    This means that the value in the file 'api_timeout' is not greater than '0'.
+The app will fallback to the duration '15' (seconds) and will not fail.
+The integer in the file may be '0' or less.

+144 - API timeout file not found.
+    This means that the file 'api_timeout' does not exist.
+The app will fallback to the duration '15' (seconds) and will not fail.
+The file may not exist or may be empty.

+145 - Invalid API timeout in file.
+    This means that the script failed to parse the contents of the file 'api_timeout'.
+The app will fallback to the duration '15' (seconds) and will not fail.
+The contents of the file may not be an integer.

+146 - Failed to load API timeout.
+    This means that the script had an unknown error while reading the 'api_timeout' file.
+The app will fallback to the duration '15' (seconds) and will not fail.

 # WARN (301+)

 301 - Failed to properly retrieve update type preference.